bgirardeau/web-security-workshop/README.md

 # Notes Application
-This is an insecure demo application for the web security workshop.
+This is an insecure demo application for a web security workshop.
+It's vulnerable to SQL injection, XSS, CSRF, and insecure password storage (plain text).

-You can try it out at http://45.55.21.119:8080/.
-Don't use any sensitive information or passwords!
+Meant for educational purposes only, be cautious reusing code in other applications.

 ## Setup